What does RE look like at St Bernadette’s’

 Class Mass

 Throughout the term, each class will celebrate with their own class mass.
 The themes are varied and linked to the RE work discussed in class.
 Parents are invited to share in the celebration which are held in the school hall.
 We work closely with the parish and also celebrate mass in St Bernadette’s church.
-Father Peter is an integral part of our school.
+Father David is an integral part of our school.
 He visits weekly and works with the children to create an atmosphere so our children are helped to enter into a loving relationship with God our Father.

 Withdrawal from R.E